…. because you’re sweet enough!

 - Aspartame (includes Equal, Nutrasweet brands) – Several studies have found it has adverse health effects.
 This sweetener stays in your body longest, and it cannot be heated – or it turns into formaldehyde.
 Note : Do not consume.
 Enough research is out there to prove it is not safe.

-- Saccharin (includes Sweet’N Low brand) – Long-term data suggest it may be one of the safest sweeteners, even if some of the data is not positive.
+- Saccharin (includes Sweet’N Low brand) – Long-term data suggest it may be one of the safest sweeteners.
 Note : Do not consume.
 Enough research is out there to prove it is not safe.

 Let’s not sugar-coat things.
 Know your risks: